-Table C summarizes the trends in the percent of the population (5 years and older) within the Eugene

-Urbanized Area that speaks Spanish and other languages in the home.
-This table shows an increasing proportion of the population speaks languages other than English in the home since 2000.
-Spanish is the fastest growing language in this area with almost a threefold increase as a percent of the population since 2000.
-Other languages are also increasing in frequency, but at a slower rate than Spanish.
-The data suggest that proportionately more Spanish-speakers speak English "very well" compared with those who speak Other Languages.
-For the 2012 period, approximately 65% of Spanish speakers (3.9% of the 5.98% total) report speaking English "very well" compared with 56% (3.27% of the 5.8% total) of those who speak Other Languages.
-Overall, the percent of non-English speakers who speak English less than "very well" has increased over time.
+Table C summarizes the trends in the percent of the population (five years and older) within the Eugene Urbanized Area that speaks Spanish and other languages in the home.
+This table shows a decreasing proportion of the population who speaks Spanish and speak English less than very well in the home since 2012.
+Other languages also are decreasing in frequency who speak English less than well.
+The data suggest that Spanish speakers speak English "very well" at comparable rates with those who speak Other Languages.
+For the 2018-2022 period, of the 5.67 percent of Spanish speakers report speaking English "very well" at 4.11 percent compared to 4.40 percent of the population who speak other languages report speaking English "very well" at 3.27 percent.
+Overall, the percent of non-English speakers who speak English less than "very well" has started to increase marginally.